MakeSchool-Tutorials/web-7-react-redux-passwords-app/P07-React-Redux/content.md

 This adds Redux as a dependancy to the project.

+The redux package adds some methods used by redux that set up and manage the store.

+- createStore()
+- combineReducers()

 ### Add react-redux

 Add react-redux as a dependancy.
 This is 'glue' that connects Redux with React

 `npm i --save react-redux;`

+React Redux adds some methods and components that make it easy for Redux and React to work together.

+- Provider
+- connect()

 ### Provider